usc-cosmolab/lya-idm/constrain-idm.md

 	This is because you will be installing a new version of CLASS that you don't want to mix up with any version of class in any other environment.

-2. Clone and install the version of the CLASS code that implements IDM (but call it something different from the original CLASS repo):
+2. After activating the `idm` environment, then clone and install the version of the CLASS code that implements IDM (but call it something different from the original CLASS repo):

 	```
+	conda activate idm
 	git clone https://github.com/kboddy/class_public class_idm
 	cd class_idm
 	git checkout dmeff